-If you’re cruising on Edgemere Drive along the ponds or on the parkway between Island Cottage and Bennett Road, eating at Braddock Bay Tavern & Grill, or fishing Salmon Creek, you’re enjoying the Braddock Bay WMA.
+The Braddock Bay Wildlife Management Area (WMA) includes Braddock Bay Park and many surrounding wetlands and bird migration paths.
+If you are driving along Edgemere Drive near the ponds or the parkway between Island Cottage and Bennett Road, dining at the Braddock Bay Tavern & Grill, or fishing in Salmon Creek, you are enjoying the beauty of the Braddock Bay WMA.

 The Braddock Bay Complex

-If you’re planning a few walks around the area, pick up a “Hit the Trail Passport” at a Wegmans in Greece, the Greece Town Hall or just view the PDF.
-Many of the trails mentioned below are in the booklet.
+If you’re planning a few walks around the area, pick up a “Hit the Trail Passport” at a Wegmans in Greece, the Greece Town Hall, or view the PDF.
+Many of the walking trails mentioned below are in the booklet.
 Handy!

 Braddock Bay Park